ascension-association/hyprspace/README.md

 ### Usage

+Hyprspace is a point-to-point VPN that directly connects two machines.
+In the example below I'll refer to "local machine" as your home computer and "remote machine" as your gokrazy device.

-1. On a different machine that you want to connect to/from, initialize hyprspace:
+1. On your local machine, initialize hyprspace:

 ```
 cd ~